Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 2. Incentivises Healthy Behaviour through…
   - Participation in the Program: material rewards system uses gamification elements, such as progressing to higher reward tiers, to motivates policyholders to make lasting health changes
-  - social support aspect of program features, such as group healthy cooking or exercise classes, encourages engagement and make it easily accessible
+  - Social support aspect of program features, such as group healthy cooking or exercise classes, encourages engagement and make it easily accessible
 3. Increases SuperLife’s overall profitability by…
   - Increasing Life Insurance Sales: rewards and discounts offered through the program will incentivise participants to purchase SuperLife’s life